junxit/us-congress-bills-111/metadata.md

 - 2010-05-19 — Introduced in House
 - 2010-05-19 — Introduced in House
 - 2010-05-19 — Referred to the House Committee on the Judiciary.
+- 2010-07-26 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2010-09-15 — Considered under suspension of the rules. (consideration: CR H6726-6729)
+- 2010-09-15 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1375.
+- 2010-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-15 — Mr. Cohen moved to suspend the rules and agree to the resolution, as amended.
+- 2010-09-15 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H6726)
+- 2010-09-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H6726)